-Many new moms find themselves wishing they could increase their milk supply instantly.
-It is very difficult to instantly increase your supply, but there are some steps you can take to get your supply up as quick as possible.
+Many new moms find themselves wishing they could increase their milk supply in one day because they aren't producing enough milk.
+It is very difficult to instantly increase your breast milk production, but there are some steps you can take to get your supply up as quick as possible.
 Overall, the best is to gradually increase your supply through diet, increasing feedings and building a greater need for milk.
-However, there are times when there’s a need for instant milk.
+However, there are times when there's a need for instant milk.

-Is it really possible to increase breast milk instantly?
+Is it really possible to increase breast milk in one day?

-Here are the best tips to attempt to increase your breast milk instantly:
+Here are the best tips to increase your breast milk fast (24 hours):

 - Use a massaging tool like the Lavie to help express more milk at once

-- Pump milk one one side, while the baby nurses the other to encourage milk milk immediately
+- Use a manual pump to pump milk one one side, while the baby nurses the other to encourage milk immediately

 - Add in extra feedings in the morning to help get more milk by the evening